Criminology

 At every step in your path you’ll appreciate the stepping stones of teaching, counseling, inspiring, supporting and guiding from our engaged faculty.
 It’s an experience that’s true to Hastings College and you won’t find it anywhere else.

 Maximize scholarships — Yes, you’ll get an academic scholarship.
-But you’ll also get an additional “plus one” scholarship from the group, team or area you’re part of.
-It’s a great way to pay for school, but also find “your people.”
+But you’ll also get a “plus one” scholarship from the group, team or area you’re part of.
+It’s a great way to help pay for school — but also to find your people.

 Get involved beyond the Sociology classroom